f1lby/simplemysqlphptest/README.md

-A simple script to test a LAMP build for Apache, MySQL and PHP functionality.
+A simple PHP script to test a LAMP build for Apache, MySQL and PHP functionality.

 Thsi script is written in PHP and was tested on an Ubuntu Linux server running Apache2, Mysql and PHP.